How can I access research classification systems and/or research topic analyses?

 -

-Machine learning errors: Automated classifications (e.g. in OpenAlex or SciVal) can introduce inaccuracies, especially for interdisciplinary work.
+Machine learning limitations: Automated systems (e.g. OpenAlex, SciVal) may introduce classification errors—especially for interdisciplinary work

 -